nedbat/coveragepy/doc/install.rst

         Coverage.py, version |release|.
         Documentation at https://coverage.readthedocs.org/en/|release|

-You can also invoke coverage as a module:
+You can also invoke coverage.py as a module:

 .. ifconfig:: not prerelease